eBird Alerts and Targets Frequently Asked Questions

 Why can't I get Needs Alerts for some countries?

-It is not possible to get country-wide Needs Alerts for the United States, Canada, or Mexico.
+It is not possible to get country-wide Needs Alerts for the United States, Canada, Mexico, or Australia.
 This is because of database performance reasons related to high submission volumes from these countries.
-If you would like Needs Alerts in the US, Canada, or Mexico, please sign up for multiple state/province Alerts instead.
+If you would like Needs Alerts in the US, Canada, Mexico, or Australia, please sign up for multiple state/province Alerts instead.

 Targets is the ultimate way to discover new birds in an area.
 Whether you’re birding nearby for a weekend or planning a vacation, Targets can help you find everything from your next year bird in your county to your next world life bird.